-In last 5 years, not a single superhero movie ever dumped in the box office.
+In the last 5 years, not a single superhero movie has ever been dumped at the box office.

 Writer Journalist Ernest Hemingway once said a queer way to deal with Hollywood:

 “In the night you drive up to California border and throw your script over the fence.
 The next moment you get a big bag full of cash.
 You drive away fast and forget what happened is entirely untrue.”

 One may think this is fancy, but if you are a scriptwriter of superheroes movies, this might not be a dream after all.

 Hollywood news-history tells us during 2005 – 13 forty-two superheroes movies have been released and strikingly most of them are box office hits.

 Superheroes are now heroes in Hollywood where saviors of humankind, resolving their inner conflicts, and battling supervillains are not just their job, they draw producers like their lost brothers, and that is – they can deliver the money.